Fabinho & Gomez offer hope Liverpool can survive without Van Dijk | Goal.com

 If luck deserted Liverpool at Goodison Park on Saturday, it was back in their possession here.
 The big moments went the way of the Premier League champions, with Ajax twice within a whisker of equalising either side of half-time.

 First Fabinho denied Dusan Tadic with a wonderful goalline clearance, then Davy Klaassen, briefly of Everton, saw a 20-yarder smash against a post and away to safety.
-There was also the sight of Adrian, so maligned of late, making two important saves to keep Quincy Promes at bay.
+There was also the sight of Adrian, so maligned of late, making two important saves to keep Quincy Promes at bay, and a late chance for Jurgen Ekkelenkamp going begging.
 Ajax had their chances, for sure.

 But after a dark few days, this was the light Liverpool needed.
 A slender win, achieved due to a gritty, resilient defensive display and sprinkled with a little good fortune.
 They will take that, alright.

 Without Virgil van Dijk, watching from home with his knee in a brace, Europe wanted to know how the Reds would cope.
-Klopp said they would deal with it, that they would shut their doubters up with their results.
+Klopp said they would deal with it, that they would shut their doubters up the only way they know how to - with results.

 Step one; accomplished.

-How reassuring it will have been for the manager to see his side stand firm in such a manner.
+How reassuring it will have been for the manager to see his side stand firm in such a manner, against a good European side.
 To see Joe Gomez and Fabinho, the 35th different centre-back pairing he has picked in five years at Anfield, turn in performances like this.

 Fabinho’s contribution was immense.
 Tough and resilient, but able to read the game and pass the ball too, the Brazilian has become one of Liverpool’s most valuable players.
 Keeping him fit and healthy will be key to their ambitions this season, whether he is playing in defence or midfield.

 Gomez, too, deserves credit.
 The England international has not made the best start to the season, but he was back on form here.
-The odd sticky moment aside – he had Adrian to thank for one after just a couple of minutes – the 23-year-old stood up to the test.
+The odd sticky moment aside – he had Adrian to thank for one after just a couple of minutes – the 23-year-old stood up to the test, defending his penalty area with determination as Ajax pushed for a leveller.
 The clean sheet will have meant the world to him.

 So to come away from this, one of their two most tricky assignments in Group D, with everything they wanted should not be understated.
 This was a fabulous result, if not a fabulous performance.

-There may have been some collateral damage.
-The sight of Sadio Mane, substituted before the hour mark along with Mohamed Salah and Roberto Firmino, with an ice-pack on his right thigh was not welcome at all.
+The sight of Sadio Mane, substituted before the hour mark along with Mohamed Salah and Roberto Firmino, with an ice-pack on his right thigh was not welcome at all, but Klopp says the Senegal star should be fine.
+A dead leg, apparently.
 Liverpool can ill-afford to lose any more of their gun players right now.

 There should be some respite on its way.
 Alisson Becker, Thiago Alcantara and Joel Matip could all be back soon, while Naby Keita should be fit to feature against Sheffield United at Anfield on Saturday.